Here are a few questions for you – answer ‘yes’ or ‘no’ for each:

 It uses communications and information technology to enable people to work in ways, which best suit their needs without the traditional limitations of where and when tasks must be performed.
-(The Agile Organisation 2013) It is based on the concept that work is an activity we do, rather than a place we go.
-With the technology available to modern business, there are numerous tools to help us work in new and different ways, to meet customer needs, reduce costs, increase productivity and improve sustainability.
-Agile working is a transformational tool to allow organisations to work smarter by eliminating all barriers to working efficiently.
+(The Agile Organisation 2013) It is based on the concept that work is an activity we do, rather than a place we go to.
+With the technology available to modern business, there are numerous tools to help us work in new and different ways, to meet customer needs, reduce costs, increase productivity, and improve sustainability.
+Agile working is a transformational tool to allow organizations to work smarter by eliminating all barriers to working efficiently.

 The principles of Agile can be applied to get more done in any industry and job, and even in your personal life.
 Agile working doesn’t just have to apply to those working in software.
-Agile is a great way to prioritise everything from large projects in the workplace, planning a big trip or planning a wedding.
+Agile is a great way to prioritize everything from large projects in the workplace, planning a big trip, or planning a wedding.

-It became very clear from my first week at Donesafe that we have a great system for tasks and prioritisation.
-We are firm believers in agile working and prioritisation – the process of ranking items on a to-do list from most to least important.
+It became very clear from my first week at Donesafe that we have a great system for tasks and prioritization.
+We are firm believers in agile working and prioritization – the process of ranking items on a to-do list from most to least important.

 There’s nothing worse than sitting in front of your laptop and having a HUGE list of tasks to complete and not knowing where to start.

-Donesafe uses agile working to prioritise projects and development activities.
+Donesafe uses agile working to prioritize projects and development activities.
 We also ensure everyone across all roles are updated on what’s happening in the development of the product.
-This is showcased at a monthly meeting where we run through all new features, mini demos, and build excitement on whats to come.
+This is showcased at a monthly meeting where we run through all-new features, mini demos, and build excitement on what’s to come.

 By breaking down each of the tasks into an agile board, we are able to see who’s doing what, as well as current, completed and upcoming projects and tasks on the list.
 Since using agile working we have found ways of bettering our processes and we are now able to tackle bug fixes in under 24 hours.
 This is managed during our morning stand-ups to see who is available to monitor the bugs on that day.
 This was one area we were unable to manage on a daily as well as trying to find the time to look into each bug and resolve it.
 By choosing a team member who has fewer tasks to complete on the day makes this more successful.